-- Each proposal is independently assessed by at least two jury members based on the evaluation criteria. - The jury decides in a meeting (on-site or online) if a proposal should be invited to submit a full proposal.
-This usually takes place 1-2 months after the submission deadline. - All applicants will be promptly informed about the decision.
+- Each proposal is independently assessed by at least two jury members based on the evaluation criteria. - The jury decides in a meeting (on-site or online) if a short proposal should be invited to the full proposal stage.
+This usually takes place 1-2 months after the short proposal submission deadline. - All applicants will be promptly informed about the decision.
 Unsuccessful applicants will be provided with a short jury statement explaining the decision.
 Successful applicants will be informed that they are invited to submit a full-length proposal.